 We procure vehicles with engines that meet the latest legislative environmental standard.
-The vehicles we procured since 2001 were of Euro III emission standard.
-A total of 33 light buses running on LPG had been put into use to replace the diesel engine vehicles in 2004.
-There are now 113 LPG light buses, representing 66% of the total number of light buses in our vehicle fleet, as compared to 50% in 2003.
+The vehicles we procured since 2001 are of Euro III emission standard.
+There are now 133 LPG light buses, representing 77% of the total number of light buses in our vehicle fleet.
 All the light buses will be gradually replaced by LPG ones.